Dissertation in History (HISM403)

 Indicative learning resources - Other resources

 The 25,000 word dissertation, is predicated on independent research agreed between student and supervisor.
 While somewhat dependent on research topic, this is likely to require extensive use of web-based archival and library materials as well as consultation of electronic journals, JSTOR, etc, available online.
-Other resources: Theory & Practice of History II module materials; online archival resources, document collections and Library collections of archival materials and published documents.
+Other resources: Advanced Historical Research Skills module materials; online archival resources, document collections and Library collections of archival materials and published documents.

 Available as distance learning?